buildoorxyz/Uniswap-Demo/README.md

 ### Notifications with Push Protocol

-Notifications will be delivered to all the users whenever a new immerisve experience or activity like daily login, feature engagement is available to explore.
+Notifications will be delivered to all the users whenever a new immersive experience or activity like daily login, feature engagement is available to explore.

 ### Privacy focused Wallet based User Journey Analytics